Statute of Westminster Adoption Act 1942: 1937 bill

 For a decade after its creation, adoption of the Statute was not seen as a priority for Australian governments.
-In June 1937, the Lyons Government introduced the Statute of Westminster Adoption Bill into the parliament, where it passed its second reading in the House of Representatives.
+In June 1937, the Lyons government introduced the Statute of Westminster Adoption Bill into the parliament, where it passed its second reading in the House of Representatives.
 However, the bill lapsed when parliament was dissolved prior to the 1937 federal election.
 The government promised to reintroduce the bill in the 1937 speech from the throne, but no further action was taken.
 The issue was occasionally raised in parliament, but adoption was seen as non-urgent.

 In introducing the 1937 bill, Attorney-General Robert Menzies said that adopting the Statute had only "relatively minor advantages" and would alter Australia's existing constitutional arrangements "to a very trifling extent".
 He observed that "the real and administrative legislative independence of Australia has never been challenged since the Commonwealth was created", and said the primary reason for adopting the Statute was to bring Australia "into line uniformly with the other dominions" who had already adopted it.

 1942 bill

 John Curtin, who became prime minister eight weeks before the Imperial Japanese Navy's attack on Pearl Harbor, was finally prompted to adopt the Statute in 1942 after the Fall of Singapore and the sinking of HMS Prince of Wales and HMS Repulse.
 Prior conservative governments had asserted that British military forces would be able to protect Australia, but Curtin, along with External Affairs Minister Dr H. V. Evatt, thought that focusing on an alliance with the United States would be more valuable.

-Before the 1940s, the United Kingdom had managed Australia's foreign relations as a matter of course.
-Curtin's decision to formally adopt the Statute of Westminster in late 1942 was a demonstration to the international community that Australia was an independent nation.

 The immediate prompt for the adoption of the Statute of Westminster was the death sentence imposed on two homosexual Australian sailors for the murder of their crewmate committed on HMAS Australia in 1942.
 Since 7 November 1939, the Royal Australian Navy had operated subject to British imperial law, under which the two men were sentenced to death.
 It was argued that this would not have been their sentence if Australian law had applied, but the only way for the Australian government to get the sentences altered was by directly petitioning the King, who commuted them to life imprisonment.
 Adopting the Statute of Westminster, so that Australia became able to amend applicable imperial law, avoided a potential repetition of this situation.
 The men's sentences were later further reduced.